maximjsx/maximjsx/README.md

 <br>

 <br>![Typing SVG](https://readme-typing-svg.demolab.com?font=Agbalumo&size=50&duration=4000&pause=6000&color=873653&vCenter=true&repeat=false&width=435&height=80&lines=Stick+here+forever%3F)<br>
-Thou canst add thyself to this readme and remain here forever
+You can add yourself to this readme and stick here forever
 Just click [here](https://github.com/maximjsx/maximjsx/issues/new?title=Submit%20yourself&body=Just%20press%20%27Submit%20new%20issue%27.%20You%20don%27t%20need%20to%20do%20anything%20else.%27%0AWhen%20this%20issue%20is%20closed%20by%20the%20bot,%20the%20README%20will%20be%20updated.)
 and submit the issue.